-From great second-hand treasure finds in its flea markets to the fresh local produce, there are many reasons to visit the markets in Paris.
+From great second-hand treasure finds in its flea markets to the fresh local produce, there are many reasons to visit Paris markets.

 Parisian markets are places with a lot of heart.
 From the sprawling flea markets at Clignancourt to the Sunday bird markets at Île-de-la-Cité, these markets offer a flavor to your Parisian experience outside the well-traversed tourist spots.
 I have fond memories of spending my weekends just being in different markets to discover great food and interact with the vendors.